 Over the pond, the West End revival of Mary Poppins recently earned a 'supercalifragilisticexpialidocious' total of no less than six Olivier Award nominations, proving that everyone's favorite British nanny isn't going out of fashion anytime soon.
 On Netflx, you can still catch Disney's official movie sequel, Mary Poppins Returns, with Emily Blunt taking over the reins from the immortal Julie Andrews in the titular role.
 With an all-new, Oscar-nominated score by Hairspray's Marc Shaiman and Scott Wittman, including "The Place Where Lost Things Go" and "Trip a Little Light Fantastic," and a starring role as lamplighter Jack for Broadway's favorite son, Lin-Manuel Miranda, this one is bound to warm the cockles of your heart in these bleak times.

 Oh, Hello on Broadway

-Oh, hello, Broadway fans!
-Number 15 on our list sees much-loved comedians Nick Kroll and John Mulaney reprising their roles as Gil Faizon and George St. Geegland, respectively, on the New York stage.
+Oh, hello, Broadway fans.
+Nick Kroll and John Mulaney reprising their roles as Gil Faizon and George St. Geegland, respectively, on the New York stage.
 Oh, Hello on Broadway played the Lyceum Theatre from September 2016 through January 2017 and these two senior citizens from the Upper West Side of Manhattan brought the roof down every night.
-Join the Comedy Central favorites as they give Broadway a roasting (with extra tuna!) and, for this Netflix presentation, look out for guest appearances by Steve Martin, Matthew Broderick, and even Michael J. Fox!
+Join the Comedy Central favorites as they give Broadway a roasting and, for this Netflix presentation, look out for guest appearances by Steve Martin, Matthew Broderick, and even Michael J. Fox.